Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

                     [:input {:type "submit" :value "X" :class "btn btn-sm btn-danger"}]]]]]])]]]])]])))
 ```

-load the file to the REPL and `(restart-server)` then go to http://localhost:8890/ and refresh
+Load the file to the REPL and `(restart-server)`, then go to http://localhost:8890/ and refresh.

 ADD GIF of UPDATE

 ### Final Code

 You can see the code in [src/server.clj](src/server.clj) and [src/todo_db](src/todo_db).
-Also here is the final version of both files after all the code blocks seen in the tutorial
+You can also see the final version of both files here:

 ```clojure
 (ns server